Mibblez/aedat-file-reader-rs/README.md

 aedat_reader vid <filename> --frame_time <frameTime> --max_frames <maxFrames>
 ```

-* Use time_per_frame to indicate the duration of each frame in microseconds
+* Use frame_time to indicate the duration of each frame in microseconds
 * Use max_frames to set a limit on the number of frames in the video